drio/eg.js/readme.md

 where each cell shows the amount of probes that have a particular reference/variant allele ratio.

-Checkout [this video](http://google.com) to see this tool in action.
+Once again, checkout [this video](https://vimeo.com/44880073) to see this tool in action.

 As usual comments, ideas, complains or pull requests are welcome!